Is Samui Elephant Sanctuary Ethical? Honest Review (2025)

 A family sitting on a bench watching two elephants bathing in a pool.

 Next stop: two elephants snacking on pineapple tree leaves.
-Here we were allowed to take photos – while they ate – and gently touch them if they allowed it.
+Here we were allowed to take photos – while they ate.

 Then we met another elephant post-mud bath.
 We could feed her too.
 But Lek told us this one had a very hard past.
 She didn’t like people much.
 You could see it.
 She only came close when she saw food.
 And honestly?
 That broke my heart.
 But at least here, she’s safe.